 Registrants act as gatekeepers of the integrity of the capital markets.
 They should not, by act or omission, facilitate conduct that brings the market into disrepute.
-As part of their gatekeeper role, registrants are required to establish the identity of, and conduct due diligence on, their clients under the know your client (or\KYC) obligation in section 13.2.
-Complying with the KYC obligation can help ensure that trades are completed in accordance with securities laws.KYC information forms the basis essential for determining whether trades in securities are suitable for investors.
-This helpsuitability, in order to protect the client, the registrant and the integrity of the capital markets.
+As part of their gatekeeper role, registrants are required to establish the identity of, and conduct due diligence on, their clients under the know your client (or KYC) obligation in section 13.2.

+KYC information is essential for determining suitability, in order to protect the client, the registrant and the integrity of the capital markets.
 The KYC obligation requires registrants to take reasonable steps to obtain and periodically update information about their clients.
 The KYC process is an ongoing one which does not end after the initial KYC analysis is complete.